Skip to main content

 • do not include partial transfers and

-• include transfers in whole from the Australian Capital Territory under section 16 of the FOI Act
+• include transfers in whole from the Australian Capital Territory under s 16A of the FOI Act.

-2C is a system-generated figure from 3 which records the number of requests where a decision on access was made during the quarter — you cannot manually enter data into 2C.
+2C is a system-generated figure from 3 which records the number of requests where a decision on access was made during the quarter — you cannot manually enter data at 2C.
 2C includes requests withdrawn during the quarter.

 2D is a system-generated figure which reflects the sum of 2A and 2B less the figure in 2C.
 You cannot manually enter data into 2D.

-Note: There is an automated connection between question 3 and question 6 so you will not be able to save question 3 until you have completed question 6.
+NOTE: There is an automated connection between question 3 and question 6 so you will not be able to save question 3 until you have completed question 6.

 For the purpose of 3, when a decision has been made to grant access in full or in part and the applicant has been notified of the decision in writing, the request is regarded as finalised even if the relevant documents have not yet been sent to the applicant.